burakcek/deepcore-worlds-beneath/README.md

 Upload `index.html` and `README.md` to the root of a GitHub repository.
 For GitHub Pages, publish the `main` branch from `/ (root)`.

-For itch.io, create a new HTML game project, upload a ZIP containing `index.html` at the top level, select **“This file will be played in the browser”**, and save.
-The game needs no installation or external services.